cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 In the digital realm, just as in the physical world, you need an address to send something to someone.
 Sockets are no different.
 A combination of an IP address and a port number uniquely identifies each socket.
 The IP address locates the device on the network, and the port number identifies a specific service on that device.

 Much like how homes have unique addresses to receive mail, devices, and applications on a network utilize socket addresses to exchange data.
-This subsectionUnderstanding socket addressing delves into the intricacies of socket addressing its intricacies, focusing on its significance and implementation within the context of C# and .NET.
+The following on understanding socket addressing delves into the intricacies of socket addressing its intricacies, focusing on its significance and implementation within the context of C# and .NET.

 ### Fundamentals of socket addressing